Charishma-Priya-Nakkina/python-journey/Basics/README.md

-1.py file is about the basic Hello world program and differnt prompts for print.
+Hello world.py file is about the basic Hello world program and differnt prompts for print.
 <br>
 <br>
-NOTE
+<h4>NOTE :</h4>
 <br>
 Syntax error will occur
 <br>